 The equipment in the boat may differ from the equipment used in the figures in this manual.
 This might be due to any optional equipment chosen or modifications made after producing this manual.
-In such cases, Axopar Boats recommends that you contact your local dealer for the operation instructions and additional information regarding the operation of the equipment in question.
+In such cases, contact your local dealer for the operation instructions and additional information regarding the operation of the equipment in question.